-We’re going to make this one as straightforward as possible because reading A list of complex Albanian pronouns is probably not how you want to spend your coffee break.
-Here, there’ll be no complicated reciprocal or reflexive pronouns.
-Instead, we’ll do Personal, Possessive, and Indefinite.
+Okay, let me make one thing very clear.
+We’re going to make this one as straightforward as possible because I KNOW that reading a list of complex Albanian pronouns is probably not how you want to spend your coffee break.

 When you think personal pronoun, you should be thinking substitute.
 It stands in for someone or something’s name.
 The benefits of personal pronouns are that they keep things neat and concise.